California Residential

 tenth or less of the time that a typical

-complete and draconian.
-It is the root
+is both complete and draconian.
+It is the

-While a root canal is hardly pleasant, it
+root canal is hardly pleasant, it can

-less pleasant still.
+pleasant still.
 Similarly, an unlawful

 detainer – eviction – can prevent the loss